labsadik/labsadik/README.md

 ## 🧭 About Me

-💡 Passionate about building scalable, performant, and user-centric applications.
+💡 Passionate about building scalable, performant, and user-centric web applications.
 🚀 Focused on modern frontend and full-stack engineering.
 🌱 Currently strengthening skills in **TypeScript, React, Next.js, Docker, PostgreSQL, and Supabase**.
 🤝 Open to collaborating on meaningful open-source and product-driven projects.